golark/concurrency/README.md

+Includes golang concurrency design patterns and best practices:
+- Golang concurrency architecture such as pipeline, fan in/out, race-to-finish.
+- Go routine lifetime control with self cancelling go routines or external signals to complete go routines.
+- Returning error from Go routines though context or error channels.
+- Benchmarking to demonstrate the effective go routine spin, limiting number of workers to achieve execution speed, analysing performance bottlenecks.

 #### simple concurrency with go routines:
  - 2/2 simple go routine to handle connections concurrently
  - 1/2 limit the number of connections